openstack/neutron-specs/misc/api/networking_general_api_information.rst

 pagination behavior so that users can expect the same behavior regardless of the particular plug-in running in the background.

-Unfortunately OpenStack Networking does not expose any mechanism to tell user if pagination is supported by particular plug-in or enabled.
+To determine if pagination is supported, a user can check whether the 'pagination' extension API is available.

 **Example Network collection, first page: JSON request**